Let me give you God’s four steps for real romance.

 They are giving themselves to one another.
 They are not worried about techniques.
-They are not worried about this or that or what they have heard or the twenty-three new ways in Cosmo to…they actually love each other.
+They actually love each other.

 The world’s way is you just take that and you flip it upside down.
 And for many of us who did not grow up as Christians, how do you start it, right?
 It’s physical.
 You’re looking for some hot girl or some hunk of a guy.
 And in our day, often, after a date or two or maybe less you are physical.
 And then it’s your emotions.
 Oh, you’re goo-goo, ga-ga.
 Your brain turns off.
 It’s the most wonderful person in the world.
 Everything is awesome.

-Or, man, she is hot in those tight jeans and, man, those push-up bras.
-They are making it happen.
-But she can’t put three sentences together that are meaningful about life.
+Or, man, she is hot in those tight jeans, but she can’t put three sentences together that are meaningful about life.
 And so you go back into the fishing pool and you keep searching.
 And you go to places where you want to pick up people and it’s physical, emotional.

 And then finally you meet someone who there is some wherewithal and then pretty soon you meet their friends and you meet their family and, in our day, sixty, some seventy percent of people live together for a while.
 Statistically it’s a really bad move but…